vantezzen/nftlicense/README.md

 // you should always use the same manager instance instead of creating multiple ones const licenser = new NFTLicense(apiProvider);

-// Application code to enable verifying the license for a user of your program const verifyLicense = () => {
+const verifyLicense = () => {

-  // First, create a wallet licensing request for getting the user's wallet and a signature
+  // First, create a wallet licensing request for getting the user's wallet and a signature.
-  // Please note that a licensing request can only every be used *once*!
+  // Please note that a licensing request can only ever be used once!
   // To verify licenses for multiple users, create multiple licensing requests instead const licensingRequest = licenser.createLicensingRequest();